 Lab Director Bob Taylor held periodic informal meetings in this “beanbag” conference room where CSL staff presented new ideas.
 Members received frank and sometimes brutal feedback from their colleagues.

-Left to right: Jim Mitchell, Ed Fiala, Terry Roberts, unknown, Wesley Clark, and Ed Taft.
+Left to right: Jim Mitchell, Ed Fiala, Terry Roberts, Vicki Parish, Wesley Clark, and Ed Taft.

 Eager to be known as more than a supplier of office copiers, Xerox created the Palo Alto Research Center (PARC) in 1970.
 PARC’s modest assignment?
 Create “the Office of the Future.”

 George Pake assembled world-class scientists and engineers—“Architects of Information”—into a hothouse of innovation that flourished for decades.
 PARC developed laser printing, graphical user interfaces, Ethernet, digital video, word processing, multi-beam solid-state lasers, very large scale integrated circuits (VLSI), and more.

 Although many PARC ideas never became successful commercial products, some generated billions of dollars in sales for Xerox.

 "The best way to predict the future is to invent it."

 The atmosphere at Xerox PARC reflected the West Coast hippie-influenced culture of the 1970s.
 It was worlds apart from Xerox corporate headquarters in Connecticut.View Artifact Detail